lmfarley10/analytics-ai/generative-ai-multi-agent-oda/provision-oda-service/oda.md

     ![Policy Details](images/policy_details.png)

+    ```
+    allow dynamic-group <dynamic-group-name> to manage agent-family in tenancy
+    allow dynamic-group <dynamic-group-name> to manage genai-agent-family in tenancy
+    allow dynamic-group <dynamic-group-name> to manage object-family in tenancy
+    ```

     **Note** If you are using a non-default identity domain - then instead of of just supplying the dynamic group name, you need to provide domain-name/group-name in the policy statements.

 ## Task 2: Provision Oracle Digital Assistant